-Welcome to USA Softball's 2023 season, our 90th year of softball.
-2022 was a great year and we were able to hold almost all our National Championships in the post COVID 19 pandemic era.
+Welcome to USA Softball's 2024 season, our 91st year of softball.
+2023 was a great year and we were able to hold almost all our National Championships even though the COVID 19 pandemic still affected some of our Championships.
 Our umpires did an outstanding job calling all ages and classification of ball.
-Because of you made 2022 a great year and we expect 2023 to be even better.
+You made 2023 a great year and we are working hard every day to make 2024 to be even better.

-We held our UIC Clinic this year in person in Oklahoma City Oklahoma.
-We believe even though we had to keep the attendance to a minimum we had a great turn out.
-Our 2023 National Umpire Schools have already begun with the first one held virtually in December of 2022 and three more still to be held and a Fast Pitch Camp in the balance of 2023.
+We held our 2023 UIC Clinic in person in Oklahoma City Oklahoma.
+We believe even though we had to keep the attendance to a minimum we had a great turnout.
+Our 2024 National Umpire Schools have already begun with the first one held being held in November and five more still to be held in 2024.
 These have proven to be the backbone of our umpire program and we expect them to continue to be the mainstay of our program going forward.